 In this Inner Life episode, Patrick Conley teams up with Fr.
-Rob Kroll, S.J., to explore the inspiring life of St. Jane de Chantal: a woman who went through tragedy after tragedy, yet clung to God through it all.
+Rob Kroll, S.J., to explore the inspiring life of St. Jane Frances de Chantal: a woman who went through tragedy after tragedy yet clung to God through it all.
 Her story is full of highs, lows, and jaw-dropping moments, making her one of those saints you can’t help but feel a personal connection to, especially if you’ve faced your own share of struggles.

 Here are some highlights from her life: